 - Avoid letting your baby lie in one position for long, especially on the stomach, which can strain your child’s legs and feet.

 The Walking Years: Foot Care Tips

 - Avoid forcing your child to walk.
 Many parents feel that children should walk by a certain age.
 However, it is important that you avoid forcing your child to walk, waiting until they are not only emotionally prepared but physically prepared as well.

 - Avoid the use of shoes too early.
 As your child starts to walk, there is no need for shoes, instead of allowing them to wear socks or go barefoot, which helps enhance the development of the foot muscles, as well as foot strength, and accelerates the grasping action of the toes.

 - Wear shoes outside.
 While shoes are not necessary indoors, when your child is walking outside, it is important that you protect their feet with light, flexible, well-fitting shoes.

 - Provide for their growing feet.
 As your child’s feet continue developing, it is important that you are providing them with the right size shoes and socks, giving them enough room for their feet to grow.
 While the majority of foot issues stem primarily from deformities and hereditary factors, injuries and improper footwear can worsen pre-existing conditions, or create new ones.

 - Reduce walking hazards.
-While it is okay for children to walk barefoot on a smooth surface, they should always walking on avoid hazardous surfaces, such as on pebbles, dirty pavement, and public places, which can result in accidents and fungal infections.
+While it is okay for children to walk barefoot on a smooth surface, they should always walk on avoid hazardous surfaces, such as pebbles, dirty pavement, and public places, which can result in accidents and fungal infections.